realpython/python-guide/docs/dev/virtualenvs.rst

 Installing Pipenv
 -----------------

-:ref:`Pipenv` is a dependency manager for Python projects.
+`Pipenv`_ is a dependency manager for Python projects.
 If you're familiar with Node.js' `npm`_ or Ruby's `bundler`_, it is similar in spirit to those tools.
-While :ref:`pip` can install Python packages, Pipenv is recommended as it's a higher-level tool that simplifies dependency management for common use cases.
+While `pip`_ can install Python packages, Pipenv is recommended as it's a higher-level tool that simplifies dependency management for common use cases.